Abel, Charlie: Politics is Rotten

 rolling down hill and picking up mass and speed.

-Then another friend from Manitoba posted something about voluntaryism on
+Then another friend from Manitoba posted something about

 Facebook.
 Wow.
 It blew my mind.
 It was every thing I knew in my heart to